 A Friend for Henry, by Jenn Bailey and illustrated by Mika Song: We fell in love with this book right from the start for the way it immediately helps kids build compassion for Henry as he searches for a friend in Classroom Six.
 But Henry is on the autism spectrum, and when his day becomes too close and too loud, Henry wonders if he will ever find a friend who will listen and share and like things to stay in just the right order like he does.
 Sensitive, authentic, and compassionate, we simply adore this story about a literal child who eventually finds what he desires most – a new friend.
 Support independent bookstores and get the book on Bookshop.org right here!

 Nope.
 Never.
-Not for Me!, by Samantha Cotterill: I can’t tell you how excited I am about this brand new “Little Senses” series.
+Not for Me!, by Samantha Cotterill: I can’t tell you how excited I am about this brand new “Little Senses” series that helps children explore the five senses and sensory disorders.
 We love “own voices” books for the way they so authentically portray typically marginalized communities, and this series, written and illustrated by a fabulous woman with Asperger’s, just knocks them out of the park.
 This sweet book helps kids with autism or sensory disorders tackle that all too familiar challenge: trying a new food — or a food that looks weird or squishy or too green or too slimy or too prickly!
 In this story, it’s broccoli.
 But thanks to the way Mom helps her daughter carefully and thoughtfully explore the vegetable on the plate before her, the child sniffs it, touches it, and takes a bite.
 And what do you know?
 It’s not so bad after all.
 This one is SUCH a gem!
 For our full review of the Little Senses series, click here!
 Support independent bookstores and get the book on Bookshop.org right here!

 Why Johnny Doesn’t Flap, by Clay Morton & Gail Morton and illustrated by Alex Merry: This book is told from the perspective of a neurodiverse boy who can’t understand why his neurotypical friend Johnny is a bit, well, different!
 Johnny is never quite on time, he speaks in the strangest idioms, and he can’t possibly stick to a routine.
 I absolutely love the way this simple book flips everything we know about “normal” behavior on its head and conveys that even when we don’t quite understand why people act the way we do, we can still respect one another and form wonderful friendships!
 Support independent bookstores and get the book on Bookshop.org right here!